 - 1. Open and re-activate EGRIP camp and skiway.
 Skiway markers will be set back in line and a test of using the Pistenbully snow blower to harden the skiway surface will be carried out. - 2.
-Overhaul of main generator and finishing laying electrical cables, including a test of making cable conduits using balloon technique.
-Setting up new radar for testing, and installing ceilometer (cloud base measurement). - 3.
+Hosting the 2018 AWI Basler radar campaign for more than two weeks. - 3.
 Reopening of all entrances to the trenches and making necessary adjustments. - 4.
-Finshing infrastructure in drill trench, science trench and the core extraction freezer. - 5.
-With full manning, drill and process and measure the top 600 m until brittle zone. - 6.
+Re-activating infrastructure in drill trench, science trench and the core extraction freezer. - 5.
+With full manning, drill and process and measure core from 300 m to 900 m and from 1250 m and below (2018 brittle core from 900m to 1250m will be logged only). - 6.
 Support a firn air pumping campaign. - 7.
-Building a new cooks freezer and a test overwintering garage with balloon technique. - 8.
-Facilitate the return to Kangerlussuaq of the wind sled project. - 9.
-Once the brittle zone is reached, processing of deep core will stop and all cores will be logged and stored in the buffer.
-The science crew will be reduced.
-Drilling will continue.
+Support RADIX project. - 8.
+Support Univ. of Alabama "Mills' Cross" radar testing. - 9.
+Building an overwintering garage with balloon technique.

-- 10. Support a shallow drilling campaign to retrieve 2-3 shallow cores (approx. 70 m deep) - 11.
-Support several visits from Distinguished Visitors. - 12.
-Support surface snow, water vapour and aerosol sampling throughout the season. - 13.
-Support surface ice dynamics measurements, e.g GPS strain net. - 14.
+- 10. Facilitate the return to Kangerlussuaq of the equipment of the wind sled team. - 11.
+Once the brittle ice from 2018 (900m 1250m) is reached, processing of deep core will skip this and this section will be logged only and stored in the buffer. - 12.
+Support the PARCA program. - 13.
+Support several visits from Distinguished Visitors. - 14.
+Support media and special events people. - 15.
+Support 25 students from the Joint Committee Student Exchange Program (JSEP). - 16.
+Support surface snow, water vapour and aerosol sampling throughout the season. - 17.
+Support surface ice dynamics measurements, e.g GPS strain net. - 18.
 Support the Abdalati project and GLISN seismic project.